The Five Best Home Remedies to Clean Clogged Arteries

 In addition to following the doctor's recommendations, you must improve your eating habits and say goodbye to your sedentary lifestyle.

 Arterial clogging is a common condition characterized by plaque buildup in the blood vessels that go to the heart or the brain.
 This is very dangerous because it restricts blood flow and oxygen and nutrients can’t reach body tissues and organs.

 This, in turn, can result in even more dangerous conditions.
 These conditions can include cerebral hemorrhaging, heart attacks, or coronary artery disease.
 So, arterial clogging is one of the so-called “silent killers”.

 The lack of appreciable symptoms or their confusion with other diseases often makes diagnosis difficult.
 However, once detected, the afflicted person must begin medical treatment.

-The good news, you can improve your health and prevent serious consequences by adopting a healthy lifestyle and following your doctor’s instructions.
+The good news is that you can improve your health and prevent serious consequences by adopting a healthy lifestyle and following your doctor’s instructions.

 The following remedies can become a part of your diet and complement it.
-But, know that they cannot cure diseases or guarantee health on their own.
+But you should know that they can’t cure diseases or guarantee health on their own.

-- Slice the garlic and put in in a pot together with the milk.
+- Slice the garlic and put it in a pot together with the milk.
 Then, bring it to a boil, stirring constantly.

 - Allow it to cool down and drink before going to bed.

 The combination of turmeric, honey, and milk results in a beverage known as “golden milk“ in alternative medicine because it purportedly contains anti-inflammatory substances and antioxidants that help maintain the cardiovascular system.